Articles on Talmidaism Theology

 Against swearing oaths

 Now, there was always the danger that God’s Holy Name would become a profanity, so the 3rd commandment warned against this.
-Of course, if you bring God’s Holy Name too often into daily conversation, it demeans it and makes it into something common, and on the lips of insincere people it loses its holiness.
-There came a time when people would lie, and still swear by God’s Holy Name that they were telling the truth.
+Of course, if you bring God’s Holy Name too often into daily conversation, it demeans it and makes it into something common, and on the lips of insincere people it loses its holiness and power.
+There came a time when people would not only lie, but still swear by God’s Holy Name that they were telling the truth.

-This issue must have come to a head, because Hosea (4:15) says, ‘Do not swear, ‘As surely as YHVH lives’.
+This issue must have come to a head, because even the prophet Hosea (4:15) says, ‘Do not swear, ‘As surely as YHVH lives’.
 The Pharisees, because they forbade the saying of the Holy Name, made it acceptable to swear by other things, like the gold of the Temple.
-But in time the same insincerity began to creep in; such that an oath was no guarantee of truth on the lips of a liar.
+But in time, the same insincerity began to creep in, such that no oath was any guarantee of truth on the lips of a liar.

 So Yeshua` said, in S.Yesh.
 122:5-7 (= Mt 5:34-37) ‘Therefore I tell you, don’t swear oaths at all, neither by heaven, because it’s God’s throne; nor by the earth, because it’s God’s footstool.
 And don’t swear by your head, since you can’t make even one hair white or black.
 Simply let your “Yes” mean “Yes”, and your “No” mean “No”.
 Anything else comes from evil.’